godinhojoao/aws-clf-c02-content/2_basics.md

   - Six Advantages of Cloud Computing (added below at this page)
 - **Hybrid Cloud:**
   - Keep some servers on premises and extend some capabilities to the Cloud.
+    - On AWS you can do that with [AWS Outposts](https://aws.amazon.com/outposts/).
   - Control over sensitive assets in your private infrastructure.
   - Flexibility and cost-effectiveness of the public cloud.